-This healthy queso dip w/ broccoli, bell peppers, Parmesan cheese and a2 Milk® is a nourishing and delicious way to to ring in the new year, or to enjoy as a healthy snack or appetizer any time of the year!
+This easy cheese dip w/ broccoli, bell peppers, Parmesan cheese and a2 Milk® is a nourishing and delicious way to to ring in the new year, or to enjoy as a healthy snack or appetizer any time of the year!
 And, learn about the digestive health benefits between A1 and A2 milk.

 This post is sponsored by The a2 Milk© Company.
 All content and opinions are 100% my own.
 I love sharing products and brands that fit with my nutrition philosophy, and that I think you will enjoy as well!